AnasBenAmor10/Ambulance-ER-PreArrival-Sync-Powered-by-LLM/README.md

 ## 🤝 Contributing

-We welcome contributions!

-1. Fork the repository.
+1️⃣ **🍴 Fork the repository** – Click the fork button to create a copy in your GitHub account.
-2. Create a new branch.
+2️⃣ **🌱 Create a new branch** – Work on your improvements in an isolated branch.
-3. Submit a pull request (PR).
+3️⃣ **📩 Submit a Pull Request (PR)** – Open a PR to propose your changes for review.